-Now entering its 24th year, the Rutgers Children’s Choir & Scarlet Singers is dedicated to providing age-appropriate vocal training to precollege students, grades K-12.
+Now celebrating its 25th year, the Rutgers Children’s Choir & Scarlet Singers is dedicated to providing age-appropriate vocal training to pre-college students, grades K-12.
 All choirs provide an opportunity for young singers to perform choral music with peers who share an interest in singing.
 The choirs also serve as a learning lab for Mason Gross collegiate music education students.

 The choir has collaborated with the Rutgers Symphony Orchestra, the American Repertoire Ballet, and performed for prestigious events such as the American Orff-Schulwerk Association national convention, and the American Choral Director’s Association convention.
 The choir hosts an annual Children’s Choir Festival on campus at the Mason Gross School of the Arts.

 Divisions of the Rutgers Children’s Choir & Scarlet Singers

 Little Knights is open to children in kindergarten through second grade.
 Students learn the basics of singing in an age-appropriate, fun manner!
 A family singing presentation and social concludes each session.
 Excellent preparation for membership in Choristers.
 No audition required.